The Future of Work and the Gig Economy

 In July 2017 the UK Government launched the Taylor Review of Modern Working Practices at the RSA (Royal Society of Arts, Manufactures and Commerce).
 Commissioned by Prime Minister Theresa May, the RSA’s Chief Executive, Matthew Taylor, reported on ways to improve modern employment, partly drawing on research the RSA has undertaken on self-employment, the gig economy and entrepreneurship.

 “As the world of work changes our practices and laws must also change.
 Good work is the reflection of good business,” said Theresa May at the launch.
-The Review provides 50 recommendations to encourage the UK to aspire to all work be fair and decent with scope for fulfilment and development.
+The Review provides 50 recommendations to encourage the UK to aspire to all work being fair and decent with scope for fulfilment and development.
 Ensuring flexibility is a key component of delivering this ambition.

 Join us on October 3rd to hear from the RSA’s Director of Economy and Enterprise, Tony Greenham, who leads the RSA’s Future Work Centre on the Review’s findings and the UK’s experience of adopting an entrepreneurial culture and adapting to flexible working.
-The key question we’ll be answering is what does good flexibility look like and how do we achieve greater flexibility for workers and companies, making sure this is good quality.

-Downloade a free copy of the RSA's report - 'The Taylor Review of Modern Working Practices' HERE
+Download a free copy of the RSA's report - 'The Taylor Review of Modern Working Practices' HERE

 About the RSA